jguadagno/jguadagno.github.io/_posts/2007-11-23-introducing-microsoft-asp-net-ajax.md

 * Adding Ajax to an existing site
 * Client-Centric Development

-oh yeah, a some bonus content at the end!
+Oh yeah, and some bonus content at the end!
 Overall this book is an excellent starting place for getting into Ajax development or to have a reference.